 After graduating, I was soon drawn into working in health and food places.
 My career started with icecream.
 It involved cycling around a theme park selling cornettos to be more precise.… Fruit picking followed and from there on the only way was up.
 I moved on to the pioneering vegetarian restaurant in London, Cranks, Holland and Barrett where I managed a shop for a while, a couple of high end health clubs where I worked as an aromatherapist and massage therapist and finally a vitamin company.
 By now it was 1994 and I began my training in nutritional therapy, a very niche career in those days.
 From that moment on something clicked into place, I knew that nutrition was the important missing part of the health puzzle for me and I was excited at the prospect of being able to use my knowledge to help others.

 I remember the joy and satisfaction I felt when my very first client felt better.
 I have been in practice for many years now and I still get the same pleasure from seeing people transform their health and quality of life.
 Hopefully you too will be one of them!
 Email email@example.com or call 07761 768 754 to book an appointment with me.

 My approach to health is holistic, and takes into account emotional, mental and environmental factors as well as nutrition.
 I have studied many complementary therapies before training as a nutritionist which provides a broad foundation of knowledge.
-I am dedicated to personal and professional development and frequently attend lectures and seminars to keep up to date with the latest scientific nutrition research.
+I am dedicated to personal and professional development and keep up to date with the latest scientific nutrition research through webinars and conferences.